martinkearn/Content/Blogs/Localising QnAMaker for multiple languages.md

 ### 2. HTTP Request Payload Schema

+(This correlates to the `When Http request is received` step in the logic app below)

 You need to define a JSON payload schema for the HTTP POST which triggers the logic app.

+Logic Apps have this neat feature in the HTTP connector which lets you provide some example JSON as the basis for building the JSON schema that the connector will use.
+To use this, simply click 'Use sample payload to generate schema' and then copy the JSON you expect to POST with the initialisation of the logic app ([read more about this feature](https://docs.microsoft.com/en-us/azure/connectors/connectors-native-reqres)).

 This only needs to contain the question so something like this is fine.
 This will give you a dynamic data property called `question` to use later on.

 ```
 {"question":"what is your name?"}